 - Air France is introducing a new first class product within the next year, which I of course hope to experience

-My strategy going for Flying Blue elite status
+My Flying Blue elite status strategy

-How I easily earned Gold status
+How I earned Flying Blue Gold status

-Recently, Bilt Rewards and Flying Blue expanded their partnership.
+In 2023, Bilt Rewards and Flying Blue expanded their partnership.
 With this, Bilt Platinum members can receive Flying Blue Gold status.
 The status is valid for 12 months, and you just need to transfer 10,000 points from Bilt Rewards in order to activate this.

 In theory, this isn’t necessarily a one-time match, as this is an ongoing perk, though it could be pulled in the future.
 Being able to earn Flying Blue Gold status so easily is awesome, as it gives you a pathway to SkyTeam Elite Plus status, and to being able to select the best seats on Air France and KLM.

-I just took advantage of this several days ago, and my Flying Blue Gold status posted within three days.
-That couldn’t have been easier, so now I just need 300 XPs by March 31, 2025.
+I just took advantage of this back in March 2024, and the Flying Blue Gold status posted within days.
+That couldn’t have been easier, and it meant that I only needed to earn an additional 300 XPs for Flying Blue Platinum (when I would need 580 XPs if starting from scratch).

-At the moment, the Flying Blue credit card in the United States has a welcome offer that includes up to 100 XPs — you can earn 60 XPs upon approval, plus 40 XPs after spending $3,000 within the first 90 days.
+The Flying Blue credit card in the United States often has a welcome offer that includes up to 100 XPs — you can earn 60 XPs upon approval, plus 40 XPs after spending $3,000 within the first 90 days.
+I decided to apply for the card back in March 2024, and was instantly approved, so that earned me my first 100 of the 300 XPs needed for Flying Blue Platinum status.

 Bottom line